Residual equidistribution of modular symbols and cohomology classes for quotients of hyperbolic $n$-space: Introduction

 Let $\Gamma\subset \SO(n+1,1)$ be as above and assume that the associated symmetric space $\Gamma\backslash \H^{n+1}$ has a cusp at $\infty$.
 Let $\Gamma_\infty' \subset \Gamma$ be the parabolic subgroup fixing the cusp at $\infty$.
 Note that since $\Gamma$ is discrete, there exists a lattice $\Lambda < \R^n$ such that $\Gamma_{\infty}'$ is exactly the group of motions corresponding to translations by $\Lambda$.
 We will study the distribution of unitary characters trivial on $\Gamma_\infty'$ or, equivalently, elements of the cohomology group $H^1_{\Gi}(\Gamma, \R/\Z)$.

 Our distribution results are with respect to a natural arithmetic ordering on $\gag$ which generalises the ordering in the definition of $\Omega_{Q,N}$ above.
-To define this, we use the model $\mathrm{SV}_{n-1} \cong \mathrm{Iso}^+(\H^{n+1})$, where $\mathrm{SV}_{n-1}$ is the Vahlen group consisting of $2 \times 2$ matrices over a specific Clifford algebra, introduced in \cite{Ah86} (see Section \ref{vahlen} below for a detailed construction).
+To define this, we use the {\it Vahlen model} $\mathrm{SV}_{n-1}$ for the group of isometries of $\H^{n+1}$ consisting of $2 \times 2$ matrices over a specific Clifford algebra, introduced in \cite{Ah86} (see Section \ref{vahlen} below for a detailed construction).
 This model provides a natural generalisation to $n>2$ of the familiar models $\mathrm{SV}_0=\SL_2(\R)$ and $\mathrm{SV}_1=\SL_2(\C)$.
-The Vahlen model has been used before to study automorphic forms on $\H^{n+1}$, for example by Elstrodt, Grunewald, and Mennicke \cite{vahlen2} to prove a generalisation of the Selberg Conjecture regarding the first non-zero eigenvalue of the Laplacian and by S\"{o}dergren \cite{So12} for proving equidistribution of horospheres on $\H^{n+1}$.

-We will order by the norm of the lower left entry in this matrix, which generalises the arithmetic ordering considered in the literature for the cases $n=1$ and $n=2$, see\cite{PeRi}, \cite{petru}, \cite{No19}.
 We define the following outcome space: